biotaphy/tutorials/_sphinx_config/tutorial/w1_overview.md

 The "run_tutorial" script will:

-1. Create (if they do not exist) volumes to share data between the host and container.
+1. Create (if they do not exist) :term:`Volume`s to share data between the host and container.
-2. Build (if it does not exist) a Docker image.
+2. Build (if it does not exist) a :term:`Docker image`.
-3. Start (if it is not running) a Docker container from the image, with volumes attached.
+3. Start (if it is not running) a Docker :term:`Container` from the image, with volumes attached.
 4. Execute the specified command with the parameters in the specified configuration file. directory.
 The process will: